415matt/AKS-Perception-Utils/readme.md

 - Utilize pre-trained models to automatically generate annotations on unseen data.
 This can save time compared to manual annotation.

 ### ROS Bag Reader
 - Convert ROS bag (.mcap) files into a series of images and optionally create a video file.
+Useful for pulling images directly from ROS.

 ### Models
 - Evaluate the performance of the model by running inference on videos located in the `data-collection/capture` directory.